-Caitlin is a licensed professional counselor (LPC) and national board certified counselor (NCC) in the state of Oklahoma.
-Her goal as a provider is to create a safe and inclusive space for women and members of the LGBTQ+ community.
+Caitlin is a licensed professional counselor supervisor (LPC-S) and national board certified counselor (NCC) in the state of Oklahoma.
+Her goal as a provider is to create a safe and inclusive space for female identifying individuals, especially those in the LGBTQIA+ community.
 She has been working with Advanced Therapy Associates since March of 2019 and started private practice in December 2019.
-She graduated from Luther College with a bachelors in Sociology in 2013, and continued on to work a multitude of positions in social services.
-She then decided to attend graduate school, and received a masters of science in counseling psychology with an emphasis in clinical psychotherapy from Mid America Christian University.
+Caitlin became certified to supervise LPC candidates in 2022.